szerrade-uw/Cropbox.jl/docs/src/guide/simulation.md

 s = instance(S)
 ```

-After creating an instance of a system, we can simulate the system manually, using the `update!()` function (don't forget to assign a name to the instance).
+After creating an instance of a system, we can simulate the system manually, using the `update!()` function.

 ```@example Cropbox
 update!(s)